thearrival/project-code/README.md

  Requirements -

 - python3
-- jupyter Notebook or run it on VSC
+- jupyter Notebook or run it on VSC.
 - downlaod os, shutil, keras, VGG16, numpy, matplotlib and tensorflow modules .
 - download NWPU-RESISC45 dataset from google drive